mongodb/mongo-ruby-driver/docs/REPLICA_SETS.md

 First, make sure that you've configured and initialized a replica set.

 Use `ReplSetConnection.new` to connect to a replica set.
-This method, which accepts a variable number of arugments, takes a list of seed nodes followed by any connection options.
+This method, which accepts a variable number of arguments, takes a list of seed nodes followed by any connection options.
 You'll want to specify at least two seed nodes.
 This gives the driver more chances to connect in the event that any one seed node is offline.
 Once the driver connects, it will cache the replica set topology as reported by the given seed node and use that information if a failover is later required.

-    @connection = ReplSetConnection.new(['n1.mydb.net:27017', 'n2.mydb.net:27017', 'n3.mydb.net:27017'])
+    @connection = ReplSetConnection.new(['n1.mydb.net:27017', 'n2.mydb.net:27017', 'n3.mydb.net:27017'], :safe => true)

 ### Read slaves

 If you want to read from a secondary node, you can pass :read => :secondary to ReplSetConnection#new.

     @connection = ReplSetConnection.new(['n1.mydb.net:27017', 'n2.mydb.net:27017', 'n3.mydb.net:27017'],
-                  :read => :secondary)
+                  :safe => true, :read => :secondary)

 A random secondary will be chosen to be read from.
 In a typical multi-process Ruby application, you'll have a good distribution of reads across secondary nodes.